top of page

 Torro Rosso di Torino

 Things get very confusing when looking into the bull folklore of Turin.
-For one, there are several of them, and they appear in different colours and sizes - so no matter which I go for, someone will most likely say it is the wrong colour.
+For one, there are several of them, and they appear in different colours and sizes.
 My favourite is the story of the bull and the wine.
-The story starts with a populace being terrorised by a dragon who, in dragon society, could rightly be called *basic* - engaging in cliché dragon behaviour such as eating cattle, burning stuff down, and munching the occasional villager.
+The story starts with a populace being terrorised by a dragon who, in dragon society, could rightly be called *basic* - engaging in cliché dragon behaviour such as eating cattle, burning stuff, and munching the occasional villager.

-The villagers ultimately realise this does nothing for the property values, so they decided to do something about it.
+The villagers ultimately realised this did nothing for the property values, so they decided to do something about it.
 This is the point where a knight usually rocks up, or a burgeoning saint would appear, but despite staring at their watches, kicking the dirt, and making awkward eye-rolling glances at each other, none had shown up.
 They realised they were going to have to sort this problem themselves.
 And that's what they did.
 Working as individuals or as teams, they embarked on employing every tactic at their disposal to defeat the beast.
-I like to imagine this as a Wile E. Coyote / Road Runner series of sketches resulting in boulders falling in the wrong place squishing villagers, cave entrances being painted on solid rocks, and ultimately villagers holding up little wooden signs saying things like "yikes" and "help."
-Please, someone make this.
+I like to imagine this as a Wile E. Coyote / Road Runner series of sketches, resulting in boulders falling in the wrong place squishing villagers, cave entrances being painted on solid rocks, and ultimately villagers holding up little wooden signs saying things like "yikes". - Please, someone make this cartoon.

 Having been thwarted at every step, they retired back to town, and I like to envision the next part playing out like this: they head to the bar, and whilst stood outside in the designated smoking area, nursing the day's wounds, they have a chat.